BuT wOm3N dOn'T taKe gOod phOtoS oF suRfiNg

 I said, surf media overall has changed for the better so far as their treatment of women is concerned.

 I pointed out that women are treated much better as surfers, writers, photographers, and editors, as possibly even as models in surf advertising imagery.
-I talked about the importance of the allyship and mentoring of sine of the men who have been powerful in surf media, and how so many of them have been real advocates and mentors to many women, creating space for women to build experience to then build up other women in return.
+I talked about the import allyship and mentoring by some men who have been powerful in surf media, and how a growing number of them have been real advocates and mentors to many women, creating space for these women - including me - to build experience to then build up other women in return.

 And I meant it!

-And then, tonight, I opened Instagram to see the announcement of the 10 finalists for the 2024 Surfing Australia, Surf Photo of the Year, supported by Tracks magazine.
-According got the announcement on Tracks’ website,
+And then, tonight, I opened Instagram to see the announcement of the 10 finalists for the 2024 Surfing Australia, Surf Photo of the Year Award, supported by Tracks magazine.
+According to the announcement on Tracks’ website

 "The Surfing Australia, Surf Photo of the Year, supported by Tracks, acknowledges the creativity, ingenuity and dedication of all Australian Surf Photographers."